decentralized-identity/universal-resolver/docs/driver-development.md

     * Docker image name (e.g. `universalresolver/driver-did-btcr`) with link to Docker image at Docker Hub
     * {optional} DID resolution spec version that the driver conforms to, with link to DID resolution spec

+## HTTP(S) Binding

+The HTTP(S) Binding for DID Resolvers requires a known HTTP(S) URL called the DID Resolver HTTP(S) endpoint.

+Using this binding, the DID Resolution function (see § 3.
+Resolving a DID) and/or DID URL Dereferencing function (see § 4.
+Dereferencing a DID URL) can be executed as follows:

+- Construct a request HTTP(S) URL by appending the input DID or input DID URL to the DID Resolver HTTP(S) endpoint.
+- Execute an HTTP GET request on the request HTTP(S) URL
+- If the input DID does not exist (i.e. the DID Resolution function returns a null result):
+  * The HTTP response status code MUST be 4
+- If the input DID exists and the result is (part of) a DID Document:
+  * The HTTP response status code MUST be 200.
+  * The HTTP response MUST contain a Content-Type header.
+The value of this header MUST be application/did+ld+json.
+  * The HTTP response body MUST contain the resolved DID Document or other output resources that is the reult of the DID Resolution or DID URL Dereferencing function.
+- If the input DID exists and the result is a service endpoint URL:
+  * The HTTP response status code MUST be 303.
+  * The HTTP response MUST contain an Location header.
+The value of this header MUST be the output service endpoint URL.

 ## How to update a driver

 As DID methods are developed and matured, the Universal Resolver should maintain its DID drivers with new changes.
 Contributors should keep their drivers up-to-date as changes happen to the DID method, DID spec, and DID Resolution spec.
 Contributors may only wish to direct users to the latest driver, or they may have a `stable` version, a `developer` version, etc. The driver version specified in the README.md file should be reflected in a Docker Hub image with a tag that matches the driver version.
 As always, the Docker image should be tested as a standalone container as well as a container cluster with `docker-compose`.